 A voucher is an internal document describing and authorizing the payment of a liability to a supplier.
 It is most commonly used in a manual payment system.
 A voucher typically contains the following information:

-- The identification number of the vendor
+- The identification number of the supplier

 - The amount to be paid